Army Corps of Engineers participates in Terrebonne Parish Coastal Day

-Col. Cullen Jones (third from right), U.S. Army Corps of Engineers (USACE), New Orleans District commander, poses with other USACE Morganza to the Gulf of Mexico Project team members while participating in the Terrebonne Parish Coastal Day (TPCD) held June 15, 2023, in Houma, La.
+Other local and states officials provided presentations at the event, including Chip Kline, Coastal Protection and Restoration Authority (CPRA) chairman, Reggie Dupre, Terrebonne Levee and Conservation District executive director, and State Delegation Members from Louisiana districts 20, 21, and 51-54.

+Corps personnel also set up displays and equipment in the civic center for Coastal Day so they could interact with Terrebonne Parish residents and other guests who had questions about the Army Corps of Engineers’ involvement in the Morganza to the Gulf of Mexico Project.
+Other Corps personnel who participated in the event included Mark Wingate, USACE New Orleans deputy district engineer, project managers Lacy Shaw and Capt.
+Ashley Bransom, and other project team members: Jordan Logarbo, Sandra Stiles, Charlie Brandstetter, Daniel Marsalone, Kent Hebert, Cody Parks and James Jones.

 Overall, these types of events provide the Corps of Engineers the opportunity to engage with the public and stakeholders within the district so that they can promote a better understanding of the Corps’ role in flood risk reduction, and the mission and responsibilities of USACE in South Louisiana.

-(U.S. Army courtesy photo)
+More information about the Morganza to the Gulf Project can be found on the U.S. Army Corps of Engineers, New Orleans District website: https://www.mvn.usace.army.mil/About/Projects/Morganza-to-the-Gulf/

 |Date Taken: